 Amsterdam is home to some of the in Europe, including the Anne Frank House, Van Gogh Museum and the Rijksmuseum, right in the heart of the city.
 While you will have to pay an entry fee to these iconic attractions, there are also plenty of .
 Whether it’s a free walking tour, a trip across the River IJ to see the street art at NDSM Wharf or a visit to the world famous Red Light District, there’s more than enough to fill your days while only spending money on food, drink and bike hire.

 See the city in true Dutch style and hire a bike to navigate your way around the sights or simply explore the .
-Take your bike to the for a coffee and some window shopping, check out Amsterdam’s awesome vintage markets and to try a Dutch smoke.
+Take your bike to the Jordaan district for a coffee and some window shopping, check out Amsterdam’s awesome vintage markets and to try a Dutch smoke.
 If you're also lucky enough to be in the city during the height of summer, check out some of the awesome such as chill out at one of their thriving city beach clubs, jump off the docks at Java Eiland and barbecue in a select few of their public parks.

 Around 178 different nationalities live in Amsterdam, meaning English is widely spoken and the city’s cuisine is incredibly diverse.
 While you can get everything from Korean to Mexican, you must also sample some proper Dutch delicacies - there are at least you need to try!

 While Amsterdam may seem like a traditional European city at first glance - with the charming canals, cobbled streets and quaint local houses - there’s far more to it than meets the eye.
 The city is filled with quirky things to see and do.
 From the world’s only floating cat sanctuary and the narrowest house in the world, to the first ever condomerie and a tour of the Red Light District with retired sex workers.
 There’s a lot that you .